PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-17-home-assistant-doorbell.md

       title: Doorbell rings!
 ```

 If you have a webcam and a Raspberry Pi or some similar setup, you could point the webcam to the door and take a photo of your entrance, whenever the doorbell is pressed.
 You could of course also show a livestream from the camera on one or all of your media players.
+Make sure you follow your countries data protection policy when doing this.
+Not everyone is allowed to record public spaces everywhere at all times.

-You could also alert a little stronger by flashing some lights or changing their color, rather than just a notification.
+You could also alert a little stronger by flashing some lights or changing their color, rather than just via a notification.
 For me, the notification is sufficient.

 In case I am currently watching TV or a movie, I don't want to have to deal with that first, but rather quickly rush to the door, the post does not wait long.
 So I just pause the TV, Kodi timeshift will take care that I don't miss anything, even when watching broadcast TV: